HL7/ebm/input/pagecontent/index.md

 ### Understanding the Composition Resource

-The Composition Resource is a structure for grouping information for purposes of persistence and attestability.
-The Composition Resource provides the basic structure for a FHIR document.
-The full content of the document is expressed using a Bundle Resource containing the Composition and its entries (which are references to other FHIR Resources).
+The <b>Composition Resource</b> is a structure for grouping information for purposes of persistence and attestability.
+The <b>Composition Resource</b> provides the basic structure for a FHIR document.
+The full content of the document is expressed using a <b>Bundle Resource</b> containing the Composition and its entries (which are references to other FHIR Resources).

-Metadata elements in the Composition Resource that are similar to other Resources include url, identifier, version, status (which has different codes than the status used in other Resources), date, useContext, author (which uses a Reference datatype), name, title, and note.
+Metadata elements in the <b>Composition Resource</b> that are similar to other Resources include url, identifier, version, status (which has different codes than the status used in other Resources), date, useContext, author (which uses a Reference datatype), name, title, and note.

 Composition.type is required and uses a CodeableConcept datatype.
 Composition.category is optional and uses an array of CodeableConcept datatype.